Qi-Xian/cvfve_hw1/README.md

 # Color-Tranfer Project

-A clean and readable Pytorch implementation of CycleGAN (https://arxiv.org/abs/1703.10593)
+Using Pytorch for implementation of CycleGAN (https://arxiv.org/abs/1703.10593)

 ## Goal
 1. (Training cycleGAN)